 Students accepted into a Graduate Program are assigned a Faculty Advisor by their Graduate Program Director.
 Graduate students should consult with their Advisor in selection of courses, degree requirements, and related matters.
 After the schedule is approved by the Program Director or Advisor, a student should receive a PIN number and is then allowed to web register, or the Advisor may choose to register incoming graduate students.
-Course lists are published each semester by the Office of Records and Registration and are available for viewing at the <a href="maybes/mybe
+Course lists are published each semester by the Office of Records and Registration and are available for viewing at the myDESU student services portal.
+Prior to development and submission of the Plan of Study to Graduate Studies and Research, degree-seeking students must consult with an Advisor prior to registering.
+After the initial consultation, graduate students should be able to follow their plan only seeking guidance as needed.